 Try not to talk the subject down or use the subjunctive.
 An iceberg is an iceberg and not a “possible challenge for the whole team” which we will “probably have to face soon”.

-No one will later blame you for having changed course calmly but decisively and possibly too soon.
+No one will blame you later for having changed course calmly but decisively and possibly too soon.
 The other way around, for sure.

 In unclear and immediately dangerous situations or change processes, many employees are not interested in a democratic discourse on the necessary change of direction.
 Rather, it is about the need to be managed in a spirit of trust.
 The crew wants to be able to rely on their captain.